kubedb/cli/docs/tutorials/mongodb/README.md

 Please note that KubeDB operator has created a new Secret called `mgo1-admin-auth` (format: {tpr-name}-admin-auth) for storing the password for `mongodb` superuser.
 This secret contains a `.admin` key which contains the password for `mongodb` superuser.
 If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.

-Now, you can connect to this database through MongoDB cli.
+Now, you can connect to this database through [mongo-shell](https://docs.mongodb.com/v3.4/mongo/).
 In this tutorial, we are connecting to the MongoDB server from inside of pod.
 ```console
 $ kubectl get secrets -n demo mgo1-admin-auth -o jsonpath='{.data.\.admin}' | base64 -d
 aaqCftpLsaGDLVIo